-20. Pigeon Creek Special Watershed
+26. Pigeon Creek Special Watershed

 The Pigeon-Jones Creek Watershed Project was approved in 2001.
 The District and NRCS developed a work plan to reduce sedimentation in this Dakota County watershed.
 The work plan includes the construction of twenty (20) flood control and grade stabilization structures.
 The first structure was completed in 2003.
 Ten sites have been completed.
+Construction of Site 12A is in process and expected to be completed by the end of 2021.
 Additional sites, as identified in the work plan will be constructed in the future.
+The District maintains the structures for these projects.

-21. Nebraska Soil and Water Conservation Program
+27. Nebraska Soil and Water Conservation Program